SW4006 - Communication, Skills and Values in Social Work (2022/23)

 • Practice knowledge and skills including engagement, information

-• Use of supervision in practice and understanding of continual professional development.
-L.O 1, 2, 3, 4
+• Knowledge of the use of supervision in practice and understanding of continual professional development

 Balance of independent study and scheduled teaching activity